openwdl/Testathon-2020/README.md

 * `tests/task`: task-level runner functionality
 * `tests/workflow`: workflow-level runner functionality

-These categories roughly indicate the intended focus of the cases within, but by no means are mutually exclusive (for example, a `scatter{}` workflow can be useful to iterate more-basic tests on varying inputs & configurations).
-More categories might well be needed, such as for structs and imports perhaps.
+These categories reflect the intended focus within, but aren't mutually exclusive (for example, a `scatter{}` workflow can be useful to iterate more-basic tests on varying inputs).
+More categories might be needed, such as for structs and imports.

+Each folder within these categories provides a [pytest-wdl](https://github.com/EliLillyCo/pytest-wdl) test case including,

+* .wdl file
-Each folder within these categories provides a [pytest-wdl](https://github.com/EliLillyCo/pytest-wdl) test case, including a .wdl file, a short Python file describing how to invoke it and its expected outputs (with the `workflow_runner` fixture), and optionally a `test-data.json` file describing any needed data assets (with the `workflow_data` fixture).
+* short Python file describing how to invoke the workflow and its expected outputs (with the `workflow_runner` fixture)
+* optionally, a `test-data.json` file describing any needed data assets (with the `workflow_data` fixture)

 The [pytest-wdl manual](https://pytest-wdl.readthedocs.io/en/stable/index.html) has full detail on these fixtures.

 ## Adding tests